AverageHelper/portfolio/README.md

 deno task test
 ```

-## Run the site
+## Run the site with Deno

 This part is mainly for my own notes.
-Run your own website, lol!
+Go run your own website! lol

 After the site is built, this command will run a production-ready webserver: